-Building Science is the study of a building’s systems to understand the phenomena that a building structure undergoes.
+Building Science is the study of how various systems work together and their effect on Moisture Management, Indoor Air Quality, and the Energy Efficiency of a building.
+Through Building Science, is we can gain a strong understanding of the phenomena that a building structure undergoes and what the related factors are.
 Building science draws on principles and knowledge from various branches of science, including life sciences, Architectural Engineering, Chemistry, Biology, Physics, Mechanics, and others.

 Ensign is a Building Science Company.
 We apply Building Science Principles in everything we do, whether performing mold, water, and fire restoration, providing solutions to improve Indoor Air Quality, or working on a custom home project.
 No other company in the building science industry has greater expertise or breadth of service offerings than Ensign Building Solutions.

 Yes.
-Partnering with Goulding Custom Homes, Ensign builds Custom Luxury Homes, Vacation Homes, and Custom Luxury Log Homes.
-For more information on building a Custom Home, visit the Goulding Custom Homes Website.
+Ensign builds Custom Luxury Homes, Log Homes, Lake Homes, Vacation Homes, Mansions and other high end luxury homes.
+For more information on building a Custom Home, visit our Custom Homes Website.

 Mold is a microscopic fungus that is part of the natural environment.
 Mold is all around us, indoors and outdoors.
 It is a necessary part of our ecosystem.
 While mold is necessary in the outdoor world, too much mold inside a structure can be dangerous and unsanitary.
 Mold reproduces through spores that float freely in the air.
 Once these spores land on a moist surface in the right conditions, mold will begin to grow.